Magnetic Properties of the Second Mott Lobe in Pairing Hamiltonians: Local Expectation Values

 Having established the validity of the explicit Ising Hamiltonian (\ref{Ising}) deep within the Mott phase, it is instructive to see how this leading order behavior is modified as one moves out towards the MI-SF boundary.
 In Fig.~\ref{Fig:Localmag}(a) we show the evolution of the local magnetization $\langle S_i^z\rangle$ with increasing hopping parameters within the ${\mathbb Z}_2$ disordered phase shown in Fig.~\ref{Fig:PD}.

 Deep within the MI, $\langle S^z_i\rangle=0$ as one would expect for the disordered phase of the transverse field Ising model (\ref{Ising}) with $h=0$.
 However, at larger values of the hopping parameters a finite uniform magnetization develops as indicated by the plateaus in Fig.~\ref{Fig:Localmag}(a).
 This is due to the presence of higher order terms in the strong coupling expansion.
 In general such contributions are expected to induce corrections to the leading order coefficients, $J_{zz}$ and $C$, and the magnetic field, $h$, given in Eqs. (\ref{Isingj}) - (\ref{Isingc}).
 However, it is evident from Fig.~\ref{Fig:Localmag}(b) that this uniform contribution to the magnetization remains significantly below the saturation value of $\langle S_i^z\rangle=-1/2$, indicating that the leading order description (\ref{Ising}) is a useful starting point in the broader phase diagram.
-Indeed, the staggered magnetization remains zero in the bulk of the system, as may be seen from the absence of oscillations away from the boundaries in Fig.~\ref{Fig:Localmag}(a).
+Indeed, the staggered magnetization remains zero in the bulk of the system, as may be seen from the absence of oscillations in Fig.~\ref{Fig:Localmag}(a).
 As such we remain in the disordered phase of an Ising antiferromagnet, albeit in the presence of an increasing uniform effective magnetic field.
+More generally, one may also transit through the ${\mathbb Z}_2$ ordered region shown in Fig.~\ref{Fig:PD}.
+As indicated in Figs.~\ref{Fig:Localmag}(c) and (d) this results in the onset of antiferromagnetic oscillations in the local magnetization.
+In Fig.~\ref{Fig:Localmag}(e) we plot the evolution of the corresponding uniform and staggered magnetizations.
+The region of support of the staggered component is in agreement with the ${\mathbb Z}_2$ ordered phase inferred from the gap data in Fig.~\ref{Fig:PD}.